 Gumbi points out that unless security on farms is made a national priority, farm attacks will continue to increase.
 He recommends that it gets prioritized and discussed as part of South Africa’s national agenda, particularly in Parliament.
 He also recommends that racial stereotypes in farming urgently get addressed.
 “The South African justice system needs to recognise farm attacks as a criminal charge of its own with a strict mandatory minimum sentence applied; this will serve as a form of deterrence to attackers.”

-Story: YOLANDE NEL Original published in Observer, South Africa, dated 02, Nov, 2017.
+Story: BY YOLANDE NEL Original published in Polokwane Observer, South Africa, dated 02, Nov, 2017.

 Published by Break The Silence About South Africa for interest, awareness and information.
 Dated; 20th December, 2019.